aabbtree77/schatzhauser/docs/architecture.md

 	)
 ```

-It needs to access db via txStore, which in turn requires further context.
-This is the guard of the second type mentioned above.
-It is excluded from middleware in order to avoid unnecessary abstractions.
-We are going to use the check for the accounts limit per ip only inside the register route (handle) anyway.
+It needs to access db via txStore, which runs a transaction controlled by the api/register handler.
+Treat those stateful guards as a handler's business logic, more details in [Accounts per IP](docs/accounts_per_ip.md) and ./internal/handlers/register.go.

 This way we cover (more or less) complex Ruby Rack machinery with basic typed Go code.
-And we will be ready for debugging when the shit hits the fan.
-Bear in mind that not everything that can be composed needs to be composed.
-Abstractions/magic bring hidden cost.
-YAGNI.